bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach can change an original array while .map() creates a new array

 2. What is the difference between a function and a method?

+A function calls upon arguments and parameters to perform tasks.
+A method binds to objects to and called by name

 3. What is closure?

+Is a combo of functions and references to its environment

 4. Describe the four rules of the 'this' keyword.

+ when a function is contained in global scope, the value of "this" inside of that function will be the window object
+      function greetMe(name){
+        consle.log('Hi' + name);
+        console.log(this);
+      }
+      greetMe('John');
+  2.  when a func is called by a proceeding dot, the object before that dot is this var greetMe={
+            greeting:'Hello',
+            speak:function (name) {
+              console.log(this.greeting + name);
+              console.log(this);
+            }
+          }
+          greetMe.speak('John');
+3. When a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function. function GreetMe(name) {

+              }
+  4. Whenever call or apply method is used, this is explicitly defined */

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? we need it after creating the new constructor in order to call the attributes.  need everytime to call

 ## Project Set up